the16thpythonist/ufotest/README.rst

 - [] Test case for x number of executions of the setup script.
 How many were successful?
 - [] Test case for x number of frame acquisitions.
 How many were successful?
 - [] Make all commands have a valid return code
+- [] Installation functions refactor to use the new "run_command" and new verbosity system
+- **[x]** Fix the ugly error message of the frame command
+- [] Add a '--png' option or smth. to the frame command, where the image is automatically converted to png